-Remember: you don’t speak with any of them unless your attorney is there.
+Remember: you don’t speak with any of them unless your Grand Rapids truck accident lawyer is there.
 You should engage the services of an experienced auto accident attorney to discuss any issues with the trucking company, including their defense counsel, investigators, and insurance claims adjusters.

 Can I still win if I was partially at fault?

 Yes, you can still recover damages in a Michigan semi accident lawsuit if you were partially at-fault.
 Michigan law provides that if you’re found to be more than 50% at-fault for the truck accident, you can’t recover any non-economic damages for pain and suffering.
 But if you’re found 50% or less at-fault for the accident, your non-economic and economic damages will be reduced by the percentage of fault.

 Who can be sued in a truck case or wrongful death case?